Oregon Proxy Falls Hike & Photo Tips

 Where is the best time to visit Proxy Falls?

 Due to the popularity of the trail, it is worth starting the hike early in the morning.
-It’s much crowded during weekends.
+It’s much more crowded during weekends.
 So, midweek mornings are the best time to visit with fewer people around.

 Proxy Falls Camping & Lodgings

 If you want to stay overnight in the area, the nearest campsites are simple & rustic Alder Springs Campground (tents only) and Scott Lake Campground.
 There are no advance reservations.
-All sites are first come first serve.
+All sites are first come, first serve.
 They are open from early July – Late October (dependent on McKenzie Highway 242).

 However, the closest town with a wider offer of camping and lodgings is Sisters.
 It’s only 28 miles from the trailhead.
 Staying overnight in this old-fashioned western movie town is a great adventure.
 So, check our lodgings recommendations in our separate post.

 Furthermore, you can also find great deals in Bend, which is 50 miles off the Proxy Falls trail.
+On the map below, you can find the best deals.

 Oregon Proxy Falls Hike Photography Tips